BioCryst Pharmaceuticals: Multiple Value Drivers With A Coronavirus Kicker

 Shares of BioCryst Pharmaceuticals (BCRX) have lost nearly 40% of their value so far in 2020 and have lost 75% of their value over the past year.
 Recently, the stock popped back up on my radar as yet another name potentially poised to benefit from the COVID-19 (coronavirus) scare.

-Long-time readers know that I steer clear of all such ¨hype¨ plays, even if they can offer appealing swing or daytrading opportunities.
+Long-time readers know that I steer clear of all such "hype" plays, even if they can offer appealing swing or daytrading opportunities.
 Inovio Pharmaceuticals (INO) is one serial promoter that comes to mind, with three press releases so far this year and the latest one stating that DNA vaccine INO-4800 for COVID-19 could begin human trials in April and deliver 1 million doses by year end.
 While this time could always be different, I remember prior scares such as the Ebola stock bubble in 2014 where the company utilized the same playbook.

 In the case of BioCryst Pharmaceuticals, I decided to keep digging when I remembered that the company had multiple legitimate assets for value creation in the near to medium term.
-A recent announcement stated that they started dosing a 16 patient proof of concept study of their oral Factor D inhibitor BCX9930 in paroxysmal nocturnal hemoglobinuria (PNH) patients.
-While I agree that the complement inhibitor space is quite crowded, 2019 M&A action shows there's still significant interest here (UCB acquired Ra Pharmaceuticals for a 93% premium or $2.1 billion net of cash position, Achillion Pharmaceuticals acquired by Alexion for $930 million for its portfolio of Factor D inhibitors).
+A recent announcement stated that they started dosing a 16-patient proof of concept study of their oral Factor D inhibitor BCX9930 in paroxysmal nocturnal hemoglobinuria (PNH) patients.
+While I agree that the complement inhibitor space is quite crowded, 2019 M&A action shows there's still significant interest here (UCB acquired Ra Pharmaceuticals for a 93% premium or $2.1 billion net of cash position, Achillion Pharmaceuticals (NASDAQ:ACHN) acquired by Alexion for $930 million for its portfolio of Factor D inhibitors).

 From there, a quick review of the conference call transcript reminded me of additional downside cushion via the company's oral HAE therapy berotralstat (likely to be approved, even if efficacy fell short of expectations).
 This is a market dominated by injectables, so one would think that the first oral therapy would garner at least a slice of this lucrative pie.
 Longer term, I believe that other oral competitors will deliver better data, but at least the commercial lead time should benefit the company.